-Severance, termination and recruiting one-off costs relate to some exceptional expenses, such as the payment of unexpected staff leaving indemnities and other legal costs.
+Severance, termination and recruiting one-off costs relate to some exceptional expenses, such as the payment of staff reorganizations, C-Level executives dismissals and related indemnities and other legal costs.

-Transaction costs on M&A of 2022 referred to the acquisition of Designers Company (Audo).
+Transaction costs on M&A of 2022 referred to the acquisition of Designers Company (Audo), while in 2023 it refers to refinancing costs of the bond issued on November 2023 (See section of the "Net Financial Position").

-Start-up and rump-up costs are related to the combined effect of the expenses for new openings and gains from disposals of assets: in the period it the FLOS store in Rome was sold and this gain impacted positively the non-recurring items.
+Start-up, ramp-up costs and disinvestment refer to the combined effect of some expenses related to the new openings (DOS) and gains from disposals of assets: in the period it the FLOS store in Rome was sold and this gain impacted positively the non-recurring items.